virtualdisplay-io/client/docs/mapping-concept.md

 2. **Reusability**: Use the same 3D server for all your products
 3. **Independence**: Your developers work on business logic while 3D artists work on models
 4. **Scalability**: Add new product variants without modifying the 3D infrastructure

+### Key advantages

+- **Full control**: You decide exactly which parts of the model are shown for each option
+- **Business logic stays pure**: Your application handles products, the 3D server just visualizes
+- **Easy updates**: When products or availability changes, just update the mapping
+- **Logical grouping**: Complex 3D structures become simple user choices (one button can control multiple nodes)

+## When do you need mapping?

+### You need mapping when

+- **Products with color/material variations**: Different textures or materials per option
+- **Products with size options**: Different 3D meshes or positioning per size
+- **Modular products**: Parts that can be added, removed, or swapped
+- **Optional features**: Accessories, upgrades, or add-ons
+- **Any scenario where user choices affect what's visible in 3D**

+### You don't need mapping when

+- **Static 3D models**: Always look the same regardless of user interaction
+- **Product showcases**: Pure visualization without configuration options
+- **Architectural visualizations**: Static buildings or environments
+- **Art pieces or sculptures**: Single-configuration display items
+- **Single-variant products**: No customization options available

 ## Example: City bicycle configurator